AlineQuadros/AlineQuadros/_posts/2019-01-11-modelling-mangrove-forests.md

 Mangroves are fascinating coastal ecosystems, that harbor

 Well, unlike tropical or temperate forests, mangroves are not well studied so there's a lot we don't know about them.
-In 2017 I undertook a one-year long project to fill some gaps, and this post has a brief discussion of one of it's outcomes.
+In 2017 I undertook a one-year long project to fill some gaps, and this post has a brief presentation of one of its outcomes.

 Initially, my task was to review published and unpublished papers (basically, a manual text-mining, you can read more about it <a href="https://alinequadros.github.io/AlineQuadros/playing-data-detective/">in this post</a>) and extract this information to